 PDSCH(s) scheduled by a single DCI is counted firstly, serving cell(s) in the same PUCCH cell group and same PDCCH monitoring occasion is counted secondly, and PDCCH monitoring occasion(s) is counted thirdly.

+The bit width of counter DAI field in fallback DCI (i.e., DCI formats 0_0 and 1_0) remains the same as in Rel-15 NR.

+Note: The DAI bit width and number of sub-codebooks shall ensure that:

+At most 3 consecutive missed DCIs can be resolved, same as in Rel-15/16 NR

 In case where CBG retransmission is not configured for any serving cell in a same PUCCH cell group, the number of bits for each of counter DAI and total DAI in non-fallback DCI is extended (if needed) at least based on

 The number of SLIVs associated with a row index in TDRA table